General Counsel and University Secretary

 providing information, advice and advocacy on behalf of students; and

 To facilitate the administrative operations of the UC SRC, the University will:

 administer the election of Student Leaders to the UC SRC in accordance with the UC SRC Election Procedures;

 administer operational funding to the UC SRC and provide guidance on financial matters in accordance with the University requirements;

 nominate and make available a professional staff member to provide ongoing administrative and financial assistance; and

-provide annual Student Leader scholarships and other leadership development training for elected Student Leaders.
+remunerate Student Leaders in accordance with paragraph 11, and provide other leadership development training for elected Student Leaders.